 What is Cancellation Insurance?

-With Cancellation and Non-Appearance Insurance you can protect income that depends on the event going ahead, or just cover specific costs such as venue hire, artist accommodation, travel and marketing.
+With Non-Appearance and Cancellation Insurance you can protect income that depends on the event going ahead, or just cover specific costs such as venue hire, artist accommodation, travel and marketing.
 Even if it's a free event with no ticket revenue at stake, Cancellation Insurance can cover incurred expenditure.

-You can also extend your cover to include:
+You can also extend your Event Cancellation Insurance cover to include:

 Pre-existing medical conditions, lack of interest/ticket sales, and financial insolvency of the parties are standard exclusions - and pencilled dates without contracts or letters of agreement cannot be claimed.